 For the record, my dog liked the Spam even more than I did.

-To find out more about Spam, check out the links on the next page.
+To find out more about Spam, check out the links below.